scarcheek/DiscordRadio/README.md

 If everything ran smoothly the console should output `🎉 All set up and ready to go!`

-### Chrome Extension
+### Browser Extension
 > This is subject to change soon™

-To install the chrome extension you have to follow these 4 steps:
+To install the browser extension you have to follow these 4 steps:
-* Navigate to `chrome://extensions/`
+* Navigate to `chrome://extensions/` (ToDo: firefox)
 * Enable `Developer mode` in the top right corner
 * Click the button `Load unpacked` in the top left corner
 * Select the `extension` folder located in this repository